dijasila/GPAW/doc/tutorials/tutorials.rst

 Tutorials
 =========

-If you are not familiar with ASE_, consider going through the :ref:`ASE Tutorials <ase:tutorials>` first.
+If you are not familiar with ASE, consider going through the :ref:`ASE Tutorials <ase:tutorials>` first.

 The GPAW tutorials are meant to guide the user through some scripts.